Best practices

 Overview

-Automatically recognizing languages, words, speakers, and audio events in real time—with low latency and no prior context—is an extremely difficult problem, even for humans.
+Automatically recognizing languages, words, and speakers, in real time — with low latency and no prior context — is an extremely difficult problem, even for humans.

 As humans, we naturally rely on a rich set of contextual cues when listening and responding: